 Skip to content Skip to footer

-The 19 – 25 November is Road Safety Week – a campaign aimed at raising awareness and reducing injuries and deaths on our roads
+Road Safety Week runs from 16-22 November 2025 – a campaign aimed at raising awareness and reducing injuries and deaths on our roads.

-The annual event co-ordinated by Brake – the road safety charity, aims to raise awareness of road safety issues and to be an integral part of seeking to reduce the number of serious injuries and deaths on our roads.
+The annual event, co-ordinated by Brake – the road safety charity – aims to raise awareness of road safety issues and reduce the number of serious injuries and deaths on our roads.

 Clarke Willmott will again be supporting this year’s campaign, and with good reason.
 Road Traffic Accidents account for the majority of the claims for serious injuries that we handle for our clients.
-Every such case is a personal tragedy, our clients suffer life changing injuries including brain injury, spinal cord injuryamputations and multiple orthopaedic injuries.
+Every such case is a personal tragedy: our clients suffer life changing injuries including brain injuryspinal cord injuryamputations and multiple orthopaedic injuries, and we also have the sad task of representing the families and loved ones of people who have died.
 It is usually the case that these terrible injuries were avoidable if other road users had driven or behaved sensibly and carefully.

 We work hard at Clarke Willmott to support our clients through their recovery, assisting them to access treatment and rehabilitation, trying to alleviate financial pressures and working hard with medical and therapeutic professionals to help our clients get back to the position they would have been in had they not been involved in an accident.
 However successful that process is though, the message we always hear from our clients is that they would not want others to have to go through what they have been through.